Thelepest/cinemille_BE/README.md

 2. Populate the database using the **cinemille.sql** script in the project root folder

-3. Testing
-To run tests, use the following Maven command:

-    ```xml
-    mvn test
 ## API Documentation

 The API documentation is generated using Swagger.
 Once the application is running, you can access the Swagger UI at: